Ho-Ro/DL4YHF-Frequency-Counter/readme.md

 * Toggle three-decimals mode with 1 mHz resolution up to 60.999 Hz with key press.
 This allows to measure the mains frequencies very precisely.
-* Zoom into the 5 lowest digits while measuring frequencies up to 3.2 MHz, this allows to calibrate the counter exactly, apply exact 1 MHz, e.g. from a GPDSO and adjust to 00000.
+* Zoom into the 5 lowest digits while measuring frequencies up to 3.2 MHz, this allows to calibrate the counter, apply exact 1 MHz, e.g. from a GPDSO and adjust to 00000.
 * Rewrote "display_freq" to show a more consistent layout:

 ````